nicfv/dcTrackClient/README.md

 ```

 ## Modify an existing item
 > This example shows the usage of the [`updateItem`](#updateitemid-returndetails-payload) function.
 Any number of attributes can be included in the payload to be modified.
+The `returnDetails` parameter behaves in the same way as in the [create item](#create-an-item) example.

 ### Python
 ```py